visionsystemsgmbh/libonrisc/README.md

 4. `make`
 5. `make install`

-On **Debian** on can skip the last step and create/install deb package:
+On **Debian** one can skip the last step and create/install deb package:

 1. `cpack`
 2. `dpkg -i *.deb`